epam/edp-jenkins-operator/docs/api.md

-JenkinsJobStatus defines the observed state of JenkinsJob
+JenkinsJobStatus defines the observed state of JenkinsJob.

 <table>
     <thead>